pranjalprincy-cse/arrays/README.md

 🔸Merge two arrays✅

-🔸Left rotate array by one position
+🔸Left rotate array by one position✅

-🔸Right rotate array by one position
+🔸Right rotate array by one position✅

 🔸Rotate array by k positions (left/right)